thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 - Function keys: Test volume, brightness, and lighting keys.
 - Suspend/Resume: Test with `systemctl suspend`.
 - Touchscreen/Stylus: Test in Xournal++ or Krita.
+- Audio: Test with `speaker-test -c 2`.
+- HDR: Test with `mpv` and an HDR video.

 ### Quick Diagnostics